What is the Broad Institute?

 The Broad is a leading institute for genomic science located in Cambridge, Massachusetts.
 An innovative nonprofit research collaboration, the institute brings together faculty and scientists from Harvard, MIT and Boston’s leading hospitals.

-What is BCGS?
+What is BBPS?

 Participants must attend the program for the entire two-year duration.

 Can participants work in any Broad research areas?

 Currently the program only places participants in the Cancer Program, Medical and Population Genetics and the Stanley Center for Psychiatric Research.

 Applicants must have:

 - Completed a four-year university or college degree not more than one year before the start of the program